Zaragoza Aragon, Spain Travel Guide

 Buses with ramps, level tram access.

-Taxis and ride-sharing services have convenient alternatives, especially for direct routes or late-night travel.
+Taxis and ride-sharing services have convenient alternatives, especially for direct routes or late-traveling at night.

 Licensed taxis are generally very safe and regulated.